jwt625/Obsidian-Journals/Blog/20250617 Blog draft for cleanroom misc and SC quantum computing intro.md

 ## chronicle

+### 1990s to 2000s: removing wires and adding filters

 Devoret1985: Measurements of Macroscopic Quantum Tunneling out of the Zero-Voltage State of a Current-Biased Josephson Junction https://doi.org/10.1103/PhysRevLett.55.1908

 Schoelkopf1995: Studies of noise in Josephson-effect mixers and their potential for submillimeter heterodyne detection: https://www.proquest.com/dissertations-theses/studies-noise-josephson-effect-mixers-their/docview/304166973/se-2